boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter-iterative-mode.md

 3. Now, click to continue to the dashboard and create another data source from the designer page with the dashboard parameter.
 ![Connect Dashboard Parameter in Designer Page](/static/assets/working-with-datasource/dashboard-parameter-iterative-mode/images/dashboard-parameter-designer-page.png)

 > **NOTE:** You will see only single ID data in the data preview when connecting using the iterative mode dashboard parameter.
-But all data will gets extracted after a successful connection.
+But all data will get extracted after a successful connection.

 ![Dashboard Parameter Preview Table](/static/assets/working-with-datasource/dashboard-parameter-iterative-mode/images/dashboard-parameter-preview-table.png)
 ![Dashboard Parameter Data Preview Table](/static/assets/working-with-datasource/dashboard-parameter-iterative-mode/images/dashboard-parameter-data-preview-table.png)